Henry P. Armsby: Early life and education

 Armsby was born in Northbridge, Massachusetts, on September 21, 1853, the only child of cabinetmaker Lewis Armsby and Mary A. Prentiss.
 Armsby earned his Bachelor of Science degree from Worcester County Free Institute of Industrial Science in 1871 and taught chemistry there for a year.
 He studied for two years at Yale University's Sheffield Scientific School, graduating in 1874 with his Bachelor of Philosophy degree.

 Following his studies at Yale, Armsby taught natural sciences at Fitchburg High School for one year.
 He spent the subsequent year conducting intensive research in the German city of Leipzig.
 Following his return to the United States, Armsby taught chemistry at Rutgers College in New Jersey from 1876 to 1877.

-In 1877, Samuel William Johnson hired Armsby to work as a chemist at the newly formed Connecticut Agricultural Experiment Station - the first in the nation - in New Haven.
+In 1877, Samuel William Johnson hired Armsby to work as a chemist at the newly formed Connecticut Agricultural Experiment Station—the first in the nation—in New Haven.
 Armsby worked alongside Johnson's other assistant, Edward Hopkins Jenkins.
-Armsby worked at the Station for four years, earned his PhD from Yale in 1879, and wrote the textbook Manual of Cattle Feeding (1880), which became a staple in the field of animal nutrition.
+He worked at the Station for four years, earned his PhD from Yale in 1879, and wrote the textbook Manual of Cattle Feeding (1880), a staple in the field of animal nutrition.